stevavoliajvar/stop_cloudflare/PEOPLE.md

 "wenn sich der Tagesspiegel nicht hinter #cloudflare verstecken würde, würde ich ihn wahrscheinlich auch lesen" by @[kromonos](https://metalhead.club/@kromonos/103136278965173255)

+"Not that I expect Cloudflare to be doing anything malicious, I'm just a little uncomfortable where passwords or anything sensitive are involved." by @[IceWolf](https://meow.social/@IceWolf/103116651269844076)

 "To MITM an entire domain with CF you give Cloudflare authority over the entire domain’s DNS resolution.
 This is the best indicator of a full domain MITMing." by @[Trysdyn Black](https://marf.space/objects/6a07884a-cfe8-4eeb-9486-63ffe791259f)

 "The corp., project + devs lost my trust once they pushed EME, Pocket, Studies, censorship and #Cloudflare crap." by @[NullWhereMan](https://social.bobcall.me/@NullWhereMan/103115226792755635)